 Rhode Island officials are advising residents to avoid contact with water in a pond where a toxic blue-green algae bloom has been detected.

-The state Health and Environmental Management departments said Friday people should not ingest water or eat fish from Warwick Pond in Warwick.
+The Health and Environmental Management departments said Tuesday people should not ingest water or eat fish from Melville Pond in Portsmouth.
 Pet owners should not allow pets to drink the water or swim in it.

 People are advised to avoid bright green water or algae they may see elsewhere.